oracle-devrel/cd3-automation-toolkit/docs/tabs.md

 |<br><prefix\>_nsgs.auto.tfvars<br><prefix\>_nsg-rules.auto.tfvars</br></br>| Contains TF for NSGs in each region |

 ## f.
 Rules
-After running Create Network, export the Security Rules, Route Rules, DRG Route Rules (using Greenfield Workflow) into the excel sheet and then modify the respective sheet to do any further modification to the rules.
+After running Create Network, export the Security Rules, Route Rules, DRG Route Rules (using create_resources (Greenfield) Workflow) into the excel sheet and then modify the respective sheet to do any further modification to the rules.

 ## g.
 NSGs
 Use NSGs tab to add/modify/delete NSG rules and NSGs.